Completed February 2015

 Minnesota is widely considered a national leader when it comes to climate and energy policy, particularly thanks to the Next Generation Energy Act of 2007, which included aggressive goals and associated milestones to reduce statewide greenhouse gas emissions across all sectors.

 Since passage of the legislation, Minnesota has made progress in reducing emissions, particularly in key sectors like electricity generation and use, yet reaching the long-term goal of an 80 percent reduction in greenhouse gas emissions from 2005 levels will require significant additional action.

-In order to meet our goals, the Climate Subcommittee of the Environmental Quality Board (EQB) lead a process to inform the public and policy makers as they look for opportunities that will simultaneously grow our economy and reduce greenhouse gases.
+In order to meet those goals, the Climate Subcommittee of the Environmental Quality Board (EQB) led a process to inform the public and policy makers as they look for opportunities that will simultaneously grow our economy and reduce greenhouse gases.

 CLIMATE SOLUTIONS AND ECONOMIC OPPORTUNITIES ANALYSIS

 Following passage of the Next Generation Energy Act, stakeholders engaged in a collaborative process known as the Minnesota Climate Change Advisory Group (MCCAG), facilitated by the Center for Climate Strategies (CCS), to compile and evaluate a set of recommended policy options to reduce greenhouse gas emissions.
 While some of the MCCAG recommendations and policy options have been implemented in full or in part, many have yet to be translated into action.